-Your older dog suddenly starts barking at night.
-You get up worried to investigate.
+Your old dog suddenly starts barking at night.
+You get up to investigate.
 There are no intruders in the house (if that was your first fear).
 Your dog was well fed before sleeping and doesn’t seem to be in pain either.
-Everything seems fine and you can’t figure out why your dog is firing off one piercing bark every second.
-Without any reason.
+Everything seems fine and you can’t figure out why your dog is firing off a piercing bark every second during the night.
+Seemingly without any reason.

 As this scenario repeats itself every other night, you become more and more worried about your old dog’s barking at night, fearing something might be wrong with your canine best friend.

 This can be a frustrating situation, in particular when barking disturbs your sleep, and your old canine friend is obviously not happy about the situation either.

 Why is my dog barking at night all of a sudden?

 Dogs don’t bark without a reason.
 The reason your dog is barking could be behavioral, environmental, or even medical.
 We have listed the most frequent reasons:

 A loss of cognitive function can lead to geriatric separation anxiety in older dogs.
 This anxiety doubles during the night: your dog becomes stressed because of separation from you and starts barking in an attempt to be reunited.

 How to diagnose: Symptoms include pacing, pawing, panting, following the owner, and demanding attention from the owner.

 Is it serious?
 Geriatric separation anxiety is quite common with older dogs and not something to worry too much about, unless it starts disrupting your everyday life.

 How to treat: Let your dog have an old piece of your clothing during nighttime.
 It will help your dog feel closer to you.
 Another solution is to make your house feel less empty by turning on a light or playing soft music or an audiobook.
 You can also use products with natural dog pheromones to further calm your anxious dog.
 The objective is to alleviate your older dog’s separation anxiety by making him feel less lonely.